-- Almost 6,300 Embase titles are indexed by Elsevier using the guidelines described in this Guide.
-This includes about 3,300 journals which represent the core titles of biomedical science and are also covered by MEDLINE. - A further 1,800 MEDLINE titles that are considered relatively less important for the core content of Embase (drugs and clinical science) are licensed from NLM.
-Indexing for these titles is derived from the MeSH terms assigned by NLM by mapping to Emtree in order to maximize consistency of access and retrieval (see Section 6). - Since 2009, Embase has covered conference abstracts published primarily in journal supplements.
-These abstracts, which represent the entire record (i.e. there is no full-length article with additional content), are indexed using automated procedures based upon the manual guidelines described here (see Section 5.5). - Automated procedures are also used to provide a provisional index for articles-in-press and "inprocess" records which have not yet been fully manually indexed.
+- Most of the journal articles are indexed by Elsevier using the guidelines described in this Guide.
+This includes the journals which represent the core titles of biomedical science and are also covered by MEDLINE. - MEDLINE titles that are considered relatively less important for the core content of Embase (drugs and clinical science) are licensed from NLM.
+Indexing for these titles is derived from the MeSH terms assigned by NLM by mapping to Emtree to maximize consistency of access and retrieval (see Section 6). - Since 2009, Embase has covered conference abstracts published primarily in journal supplements.
+These abstracts, which represent the entire record (i.e. there is no full-length article with additional content), are indexed using automated procedures based upon the manual guidelines described here (see Section 4.2). - Since November 2021, Embase covers preprints from several sources.
+The abstracts of these preprints are indexed using automated procedures. - Automated procedures are also used to provide a provisional index for articles-in-press and "in-process" records which have not yet been fully manually indexed.